klopotuk1136/personal-data-checker/README.md

 1. `/check_file`: Accepts a file (in base64 format) and checks its contents for personal data.
 Supported file types: pdf, docx, xlsx, txt.
 2. `/check_message`: Accepts a text message and checks it for personal data.
+3. `/do_request`: Accepts a user input, system prompt and optional model name.
+Returns the response from llm.

 ## Endpoints